go-migrationGo Migration

 bp.UUID("id").Primary()

-For auto-incrementing integer primary keys, use bp.ID() instead — it combines BigInteger, Unsigned, AutoIncrement, and Primary in one call:
+For auto-incrementing integer primary keys, use bp.ID() instead — it combines BigInteger, Unsigned, AutoIncrement, and Primary in one call and creates a column named id:

 go